reefeconley/reefeconley.github.io/_portfolio/portfolio-1.md

 \end{aligned}
 $$

-where we assume no body forces (such as gravity) are present.
+where we have neglected the effects of body forces (namely gravity).
 By taking characteristic velocity and length scales $U$ and $L$, we see that the Reynolds number is given by

 $$
 \frac{(\mathbf{u}\cdot\boldsymbol{\nabla})\mathbf{u}}{\nu\nabla^2 \mathbf{u}} \sim \frac{U^2/L}{\nu U/L^2}\sim \frac{UL}{\nu},